svanderweerd/codex/docs/coding/python/libraries/pydantic.md

 Pydantic is a Python library for data validation and settings management using Python type annotations.

-# Settings Management & Environment variables
+# Settings & Environment variables

+Pydantic offers a great way of managing your application settings and any environment vars, through the use of the `BaseSettings` class.
+For a in-depth description, check out [this](https://fastapi.tiangolo.com/advanced/settings/) chapter in the FastAPI docs.

 ## Settings class